douglasmakey/admissioncontroller/README.md

 **Note: `demo/deploy.sh` is just for develop/test environment.
 It was not intended for production.**

-A cluster on which this example can be tested must be running Kubernetes 1.9.0 or above.
-The cluster should have the admissionregistration.k8s.io/v1beta1 API enabled.
+A cluster on which this example can be tested should have the admissionregistration.k8s.io/v1beta1 API enabled.
 You can verify that using the following command:

 ```
 kubectl api-versions